Wednesday, October 28, 2009

 Into his life comes a southern beauty contestant, Melodie St. Ann Celestine who he gets involved with and eventually marries.
 Eventually Melodie's conservative christian parents show up to rescue her.
 By the end of the film the parents are embracing living in New York and Allen has weaved in various romantic complications with all of his characters to satisfying conclusions.

 A Woody Allen film with a rare happy ending.
-The old curmudgeon seems to be locating his sentimental streak as he gets older.
+The Woody the old curmudgeon seems to be locating his sentimental streak as he gets older.

 As usual Woody Allen wrote the film, the running time is 92 minutes.